-We were excited to be sent a DIY Electro Dough Kit from Technology Will Save Us.
+We were excited to be sent a DIY Electro Dough Kit from Tech Will Save Us.
 Here’s the inside of the box:

 The kit is marked for ages 4+, which I didn’t realise when I agreed to review it.
 I wasn’t sure S (who is 3) would “get” the idea of lighting up LEDs with play dough.
 Was I ever wrong!